Training doesn't need to be complicated to be effective.

 The speed work, the jump training, the "core" work, agility training, sprint work, gymnastics drills, etc.

-I am not training athletes to lift heavy, be strong and be done.
+I am not training athletes to only lift heavy, be strong and be done.

 Moving like an athlete is the most crucial part of our training.
 And at the same time, our weakest kids do NOT move so hot, so guess what this means?
 That's right, focus on attacking the basics to get them stronger.

-We're ALWAYS working on speed.
+We're ALWAYS working on speed and athleticism, even while lifting weights.
 Move those weights with proper technique first & foremost, then, move the weights with speed.

 Guess who has the best technique?
 That's right.
 The STRONGEST athletes we train have the best technique.
 Strength is Skill and Vice Versa.